Get Involved!

 BH-BL World Languages Honor Society

-Students enrolled in a Level 3 language course or beyond are elected to the World Languages Honor Society in their Sophomore or Junior year.
-Eligibility requires a commitment to the study of at least one language in the school district with a 85 or above average, and an active involvement in the language community, inside or outside of school.
+Students enrolled in a Level 3 language course are selected to the World Language Honor Society during their 10th or 11th grade school year.
+Eligibility requires a commitment to the study of at least one language in the school district with an 85 or above average, and an active involvement in the language community, inside and outside of the school.

 CIVITAS (History Club/Debate Club)

-Open to students who want to learn formal debate procedures for controversial topics.
+Open to students who want to learn formal debate procedures for a variety of topics.
+A goal of this group is participation annually in the Model United Nations competition each spring.

 Coding Club

 Coding Club is open to all students who have an interest in computer programming and software development.
-This club provides students the opportunity to collaborate with each other on projects of their own interest as well as those that serve the community.
-Students have opportunities to compete in coding competitions with other high schools.
+This club provides students with the opportunity to collaborate with each other on projects of their own interest as well as those that serve the community.
+Students have opportunities to compete in coding competitions with other high school students.
 No programming experience is required.

-Students interested in performing and acting sponsor a fall play and a spring musical.
-Students learn lighting and technical aspects of performing.
+Students interested in performing, acting, or working behind the scenes sponsor a fall play, a spring musical, and a student production.
+Students may also learn lighting and technical aspects of performing.g.

 Future Business Leaders of America (FBLA)